akpw/mktxp/README.md

 ```
 remote_dhcp_entry = None        # An MKTXP entry for remote DHCP info resolution in capsman/wireless
 ```
-`MKTXP entry` in this context can be any other mktxp.conf entry, and for sole the purpose of providing the DHCP info does not even need to be enabled
+`MKTXP entry` in this context can be any other mktxp.conf entry, and for the sole purpose of providing DHCP info does not even need to be enabled

 ### Connections stats